houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
 5. Due to their equivalence to DFAs, theoretical regular expressions denote the class of regular languages.
 6. So, theoretical regular expressions are a regular language denoting mechanism.
-7. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.
+7. Due to backreferences, JavaScript regular expressions do not only denote the class of regular languages.
 8. So, JavaScript regular expressions are not a regular language denoting mechanism.

 9. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
-Therefore, the tension becomes aparent and cashed-out.
+Therefore, the tension becomes apparent and cashed out.
 In essence, JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 ## 1. Groundwork

 ### 1.1 Alphabets, languages and classes of languages

-An alphabet is a set of characters (like the set of characters `{'0', '1'}` behind binary notation).
-A string is constructed by concatenating characters from an alphabet (like `'0'`, `'01'` or `'111'`).
+An alphabet is a finite non-empty set of characters (like the set of characters `{'0', '1'}` behind binary notation).
+A string is constructed by concatenating finitely many characters from an alphabet (like `'0'`, `'01'` or `'111'`).
 The empty string `''` is constructed by concatenating no characters at all.
 A language is a set of such strings.
 A class of languages is a set of such languages.
 So, a class of languages is a set of sets of strings.

 ![An alphabet, a language and a class of languages](/images/irregular-javascript-expressions/alphabet_language_class_of_languages.webp)